djbheron100/Bheron-md/README.md

 ## Contributions

-Contributions to *zombie* are welcome!
+Contributions to *BHERON* are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
 ## THANKS TO [GOD]
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 ## License

-The *zombie* is released under the [MIT License](https://opensource.org/licenses/MIT).
+The *BHERON* is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the *zombie*  to enhance your Whatsapp more enjoyable ☣Powered by yessertech
+Enjoy the diverse features of the *BHERON*  to enhance your Whatsapp more enjoyable ☣Powered by official bheron
 .
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>